suborbital/docs/website/docs/se2/how-to/customize-functions/code-editor.md

 ## Editor token

-To authenticate the editor for a specific user to edit their own functions,[SE2's Administrative API provides an API to create an `editor token` ](https://suborbital-compute.readme.io/reference/gettoken) for a given function.
+To authenticate the editor for a specific user to edit their own functions, [SE2's Administrative API provides an API to create an `editor token`](https://suborbital-compute.readme.io/reference/gettoken) for a given function.

 ## Configuration